iwataka/dotfiles/README.md

 ## Introduction

-This is my personal dotfiles with Vim and Zsh.
+This is my personal dotfiles with Neovim and fish shell.

 ## Quickstart